 FOR ANIMAL USE ONLY

-Modified live virus vaccine for use in fowls 4 weeks of age or older, as an aid in the prevention of fowl laryngotracheitis through vaccination by the EYEDROP METHOD.
+Modified live virus vaccine for use in chickens 4 weeks of age or older, as an aid in the prevention of chicken laryngotracheitis through vaccination by the eye drop method.

 Store between 2 °C and 7 °C.

-- Do not vaccinate within 21 days before slaughter.
+- Withdrawal period: Do not vaccinate within 21 days before slaughter.

-- An eye reaction may be noticed if fowls are incubating coryza or other infectious organisms, or if there is excess ammonia or dust in the air of the housing facilities.
+- An eye reaction may be noticed if chickens are incubating coryza or other infectious organisms, or if there is excess ammonia or dust in the air of the housing facilities.

 - Although this vaccine has been extensively tested under a large variety of conditions, failure thereof may ensue as a result of a wide range of reasons, if this is suspected, seek veterinary advice and notify the registration holder.